Moon-0xff/gnome-mpris-label/README.md

 4. Run the installation script: `$ sh install.sh`

 Skip the third step if you want the latest development version (warning: it could be broken or buggy)

-### Installing the GNOME 45 version using git

-both `main` and `stable` branches provide the GNOME 43/44 compatible version of this extension.
-To get 45 compatibility, you need to **patch it**.
-Here's the instructions:
-1. Follow the instructions to install the 43/44 version with git above (Using Git / Using Git and the installation script)
-2. `cd` into the installation directory, default path is `~/.local/share/gnome-shell/extensions/mprisLabel@moon-0xff.github.com`
-3. Apply the patch: `$ patch < patches/gnome45-compatibility.patch`
-4. All done, log out and log back again and the extension should be compatible with 45, if not, raise an issue to let us know

 ## Contribution